xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 > Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the  EventFiringWebDriver.

-You can use [`WebDriverEventListener`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events triggered by the WebDriver, which happens before or after navigation; before or after a click and etc. [`EventFiringWebDriver`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html) is a class in Selenium that supports the WebDriver with event-driven capabilities.
+[`EventFiringWebDriver`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html) is a class in Selenium that supports the WebDriver with event-driven capabilities.
 Those capabilities are useful for many use cases - one of which is for logging steps or triggering certain events before an operation.
+You can use [`WebDriverEventListener`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events triggered by the WebDriver, which happens before or after navigation; before or after a click and etc.

 Below is an example of how to add your custom `WebDriverEventListener` method:

-1. Create a class named `MyCustomWebEventListener` to handle WebDriver's events.
+1. [Create a class](https://docs.katalon.com/katalon-studio/docs/introduction-to-custom-keywords.html) named `MyCustomWebEventListener` to handle WebDriver's events.

 ```groovy
 package customlistener